obodriagovatvonagedotcom/nexmo-developer/_documentation/voice/voice-api/ncco-reference.md

 Option | Description | Required
 -- | -- | --
-`streamUrl` | An array containing a single URL to an mp3 or wav (16-bit) audio file to stream to the Call or Conversation. | Yes
+`streamURL` | An array containing a single URL to an mp3 or wav (16-bit) audio file to stream to the Call or Conversation. | Yes
 `level` |  Set the audio level of the stream in the range -1 >=level<=1 with a precision of 0.1.
 The default value is *0*. | No
 `bargeIn` | Set to *true* so this action is terminated when the user presses a button on the keypad.
 Use this feature to enable users to choose an option without having to listen to the whole message in your [Interactive Voice Response (IVR](/voice/guides/interactive-voice-response) ).
 If you set `bargeIn` to `true` on one more Stream actions then the next non-stream action in the NCCO stack **must** be an `input` action.
 The default value is `false`.<br /><br />Once `bargeIn` is set to `true` it will stay `true` (even if `bargeIn: false` is set in a following action) until an `input` action is encountered | No
 `loop` | The number of times `audio` is repeated before the Call is closed.
 The default value is `1`.
 Set to `0` to loop infinitely. | No